dariusf/ppx_polyprint/readme.md

 ## Internals

-This project implements a limited form of ad hoc polymorphism.
+This project implements a specialised form of ad hoc polymorphism.

 It's difficult to implement a function with type `'a. 'a -> string` meaningfully without constraints on what `'a` may be.
 Thus, we simply default to something reasonable in polymorphic contexts.